iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/pythonintro.rst

 .. _opening the notebook:

-Opening the Notebook
+opening the notebook
 --------------------

 Open the Practical 1 notebook by double-clicking on the **Week1** folder, then double-clicking **PythonIntro.ipynb**.
-This will open the following browser tab (or window):
+This will open the notebook as a new tab in the JupyterLab console:

 .. image:: ../../../img/egm722/week1/notebook.png
     :width: 720